Requirements for Admission

 An eligible MCAT is required.
 An eligible MCAT is one that is taken from one to three years prior to the year in which the applicant seeks matriculation to medical school.
 For the 2016 entering class, eligible MCAT scores are those recorded in 2013, 2014, and 2015.
 Note: All decisions are based on an applicant's most recent eligible MCAT.

-Applicants must have United States citizenship or resident alien status with a current green card indicating they are a permanent resident of the United States.
+Applicants must have United States citizenship, DACA status, or resident alien status with a green card indicating permanent residency in the the United States.
 (Resident aliens are encouraged to have at least one year of full-time course work at a college or university in the United States.)
 Applicants must meet the minimum academic and MCAT qualifiers set for that admissions cycle.

 Other Minimum Qualifiers

-For the 2015 entering class, the minimum qualifiers to receive further consideration in the process are: a cumulative total GPA, as reported by AMCAS, of 2.8 and a cumulative score of 24 on the most recent eligible MCAT.
+For the 2016 entering class, the minimum qualifiers to receive further consideration in the process are: a cumulative total GPA, as reported by AMCAS, of 2.8 and a cumulative score of 24 (for MCATs taken from January 1, 2013 through January 31, 2015) or 497 or higher (for MCAT2015) on the most recent eligible MCAT.
 Minimum qualifiers are subject to change from one admissions cycle to the next.